leoysun/db-proj1/README.md

 We decided not to implement "clicking into" dining hall pages, as that defeats a primary purpose of the application which is to view dining halls conveniently on one page.

 Extra features we added include the many UI features, such as being able to save the user's inputted user_id to attach to reviews and being able to DELETE reviews from both the UI and from the database, which is a nice use of database knowledge.
 There are many examples of SELECT and INSERT queries used throughout the app.
+Another improvement we made on our original plan is the display of average rating for reviews of each dining hall, and we slightly altered the evaluates and discusses tables to contain the rating attribute so that ratings can be a part of reviews.

 Notes:
+A UNI must be inputted upon the running of the app before review deletion is allowed.
 The same item can be repeatedly reviewed.
+This would of course become a problem on a larger scale but for now this helps to populate the database.

+Other possible improvements:
+Filtering the Item Name dropdown by the dining hall name selected.
+Making the front-end error checking (e.g. preventing certain actions before UNI is inserted) more seamless.
+Populating more dining hall item data with more accuracy (this would naturally be improved as the app persists long-term)

 The most interesting web pages are: